Sidmoses73/Sidmoses73/README.md

 - 👋 Hi, I’m Ahonmisi Moses @Sidmoses73
-- 👀 I’m interested in Python, Javascript, CSS, HTML
+- 👀 I’m interested in Python, Javascript, CSS, HTML, C, Php and MySQL
-- 🌱 I’m currently learning Python
+- 🌱 I’m a Frontend Web Developer
 - 💞️ I’m looking to collaborate on projects in Python or Javascripts and Web Development
 - 📫 You can reach me on sidmoses73@gmail.com